JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Sunshine Coastline, Iclucian Dance, Dana

 #### **Radiant Historia (DS)**
-One of the best definition of a solid game and well executed novel ideas put together.
+One of the best definitions of a solid game and well executed novel ideas put together.
 This game is going down into the history as one of the best DS games and JRPGs.

 Story/plot: Warring nations is used as the backdrop for time travelling as many decisions will need to be made, it could not be more appropriate than this.
 It really feels like you are participating in a war personally especially in the beginning chapters.
 The design of choices and the responses are brilliant, most of the time both options make sense and are equally valid, but you never know if something unknown may influence the result down the line, encouraging players to make a choice without worrying too much.
 In the end it is still the same old save the world plot but does not really affect the experience.
 The pacing is tight and the writer is good at setting up and subverting expectations.
 The lore around time travelling is not that watertight at all so do not expect Steins;Gate out of this.